 Once the tenant vacates the unit, the law requires landlords to return the tenant's security deposit within 30 days.

-For the original text regarding North Carolina security deposits, please check North Carolina General Statues §§ 42-50.to 42-56.
+For the original text regarding these North Carolina laws, please check North Carolina General Statues §§ 42-50.to 42-56.

 4. Landlord Retaliation